Javascript Prototypes

 Did you find this article valuable?

-Support Barunabha Poddar by becoming a sponsor.
+Support Barun can code by becoming a sponsor.
 Any amount is appreciated!